Inouye165/React-Photo-App/docs/SECRET_ROTATION.md

 1. Revoke the exposed key(s) immediately from the provider dashboard.
 2. Create a new key with the minimum required permissions.
-3. Update the key in any CI/CD secrets (GitHub Actions Secrets, etc.).
+3. Update the key in any CI/CD secrets (GitHub Actions, other CI providers, etc.).
 4. Update local `.env` files on machines that need the new key.
 Do NOT commit `.env` files.
 5. If secrets were pushed to the repository, consider removing them from history (see "Removing secrets from git history").
 6. Notify any stakeholders and rotate any dependent credentials (e.g., secondary service keys) as necessary.